peg-org/peg-src/src/skeleton/plugins/readme.txt

 use Peg\Application;

-// Your plugin must implement the PluginInterface class MyPlugin extends \Peg\Plugins\PluginInterface
+// Your plugin must implement Peg\Plugins\Base
+class MyPlugin extends \Peg\Plugins\Base
 {
     // On this method you can add any kind of code to modify peg behavior.
     // In this case we are just changing the application name from peg to gen.